 This pasta dish of tender angel hair noodles and garlic cream sauce is studded with succulent shrimp and sweet, sun-dried tomatoes.
 Topped with a shower of parmesan cheese, it’s an elegant and decadent dinner, easy enough for every day, but special enough for holidays and celebrations.

-Shrimp Pasta with Garlic Cream Sauce comes together in minutes!
+Creamy Garlic Shrimp Pasta comes together in minutes!
+Here’s how to do it:

 - Lay out all your ingredients.
 Start the pasta cooking in a large pot of salted, boiling water.
 Angel hair cooks in about five minutes.
 Drain and set aside.